hannobraun/fornjot/README.md

 The short- to mid-term priority is to provide solid CSG support, more flexible sketches, and more flexible sweeps (along a circle or helix).
 Long-term, the plan is to keep adding more advanced CAD modeling features, to support even complex models and workflows.

+### Supports the major desktop platforms

+As of this writing, Fornjot runs on Linux, Windows, and macOS.
+The project is primarily developed on Linux, so the other platforms might be subject to bugs.
+If you want to help out, regularly testing on Windows and macOS, and reporting bugs, is a good way to do so.

+Short- to mid-term, the plan is to add support for the web platform, so Fornjot can run in browsers.
+Long-term, the plan is to additionally support the major mobile platforms.

 ### Export to 3MF

 Exporting models to the [3D Manufacturing Format](https://en.wikipedia.org/wiki/3D_Manufacturing_Format) (3MF), which is used in 3D printing, is supported.